Ottawa Gee-Gees men's ice hockey: Scandal

 In February 2014, the Gee-Gees were in Thunder Bay to take on Lakehead.
 A woman (referred to as M. S.) met Taylor Collins, one of the Ottawa players, at a bar for a romantic encounter.
 According to her subsequent statement to the police, after the two met at a bar, Taylor disappeared and she was accosted by two of his teammates, David Foucher and Guillaume Donovan.
 M. S. alleged that she was sexually assaulted by the two players and the charge brought about a swift reaction.
 The University of Ottawa suspended its men's team in March and head coach Réal Paiement was fired.
 Foucher and Donovan were formally charged with sexual assault in August and the university twice extended the program's suspension, cancelling the next two seasons in their entirety.

-On March 3, 2014, the University of Ottawa men's varsity hockey team was suspended from any activity due to "severe misconduct".
-In a press conference, the university stated that they alerted the police due to the severity of the allegations.
-It was later discovered that some of the players on the hockey team were allegedly involved in a gang sexual assault on the weekend of February 1 while in Thunder Bay playing Lakehead University.

-University of Ottawa officials were made aware of the situation by a third party on February 24, 2014.
-University officials gave information to Thunder Bay police, who confirmed they were in the initial stages of an investigation regarding a sexual assault.
-The University of Ottawa conducted its own review which called for the initial suspension while the investigation was ongoing.
-The university also contacted Ottawa police about the allegations, who in turn, cooperated with Thunder Bay police to complete the investigation.
+The team returned for the 2016–17 season.